dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 * `TYP_SIMD8`, `TYP_SIMD12`, `TYP_SIMD16` and (where supported by the target) `TYP_SIMD32`.
  - These types already exist, and represent some already-completed steps toward First Class Structs.

- We propose to create the following additional types to be used where struct types of the given size are passed and/or returned in registers:
+ We had previously proposed to create additional types to be used where struct types of the given size are passed and/or returned in registers:
  * `TYP_STRUCT1`, `TYP_STRUCT2`, `TYP_STRUCT4`, `TYP_STRUCT8` (on 64-bit systems)

+However, further discussions have suggested that this may not be necessary.
+Rather, storage decisions should largely be deferred to the backend (`Lowering` and register allocation).

-For other struct types, for which the JIT has no type-specific optimizations, the following transformations need to be supported effectively:
+The following transformations need to be supported effectively for all struct types:
 - Optimizations such as CSE and assertion propagation
   - Depends on being able to discern when instances of these types are equivalent.
 - Passing and returning these values to and from methods